Extracorporeal membrane oxygenation (ECMO) is the highest level of life support for people who are in cardiac or respiratory failure.

 We also provide physical and occupational therapy for patients on ECMO when appropriate.
 Some patients on ECMO are even able to exercise and walk.
 This helps them maintain their strength as they recover or receive advanced therapies, such as ventricular assist devices or transplantation.

 Some patients are too ill for transport to our center using conventional life support.
-In this case, our mobile ECMO team will place patients on ECMO at other hospitals and transport them back to UC San Diego Health.
+In this case, using various transportation methods, our mobile ECMO team will place patients on ECMO at other hospitals and transport them back to UC San Diego Health.

 Our ECMO Team

-A dedicated team experienced in ECMO assess the whole patient to determine ECMO eligibility.
+A dedicated team experienced in ECMO assesses the whole patient to determine ECMO eligibility.
 This team includes surgeons, pulmonary and critical care physicians, cardiologists, and an ECMO nurse specialist.

 What Conditions Can ECMO Therapy Help?